steveeri/Game/README.md

 ## API Reference

-THe graphics library used is the core Android sufaceView canvas - no other third party software included oustide of
+The graphics library used is the core Android sufaceView canvas - no other third party software included oustide of

 ## Tests